YouvenZ/AugScholar/content/post/create_figure_with_text.md

 Some description associated with the article it should be long enough in order to be displayed but not too long

+Before using anyking a model to create realist images should think about the two following tools.

+- Mermaid
+  -  Mermaid is graphical web library that allow someone to make figure solieny based on the plain text (markdown) their documentation is quite good definitly have a lot at it.
+- Tikz
+  - Tizk is a latex package that allow you to create any type of figure direclty written in latex.

 {{< mermaid >}}